 An SEA may include on its State report card any additional information it believes will best inform parents and families, students, and other members of the public about the progress of each elementary and secondary school, consistent with ESEA section 1111(h)(1)(C)(xiv).
+The Department encourages SEAs to consult with stakeholders in order to determine what additional information should be included on report cards.
 To increase the utility of report cards, many SEAs are taking advantage of the full range of available data and are producing more comprehensive State report cards that extend beyond the required elements.